NextJump/nextjump.github.io/_posts/culture/2015-03-26-from-nepal-with-love.md

 ---
 layout: post
-title: Adopt a Nonprofit - She&apos;s the First
+title: From Nepal, with Love, A Special Message from She&apos;s the First
 author: Tammy Tibbetts
 authortitle: Tammy Tibbetts
-previewimg: STFNXJ.jpg
+previewimg: from-nepal-with-love.jpg
 category: culture
-excerpt: In 2015, Next Jump adopted into our offices She&apos;s the First, a non-profit that has the same change-the-world mentality as we do.
-Learn more about their mission and the impact Next Jump is helping She's the First make on girls' education around the world.
+excerpt: She&apos;s the First visited Kopila Valley Elementary in western Nepal - here's an update, along with an amazing message for Next Jumpers from the kids.
 tags:
 - betteryou
 - shesthefirst